What is Business Process Management?

 BPM is one approach to solving a universal business problem: ineffective processes that fail to produce desired outcomes.
 Other methods that aim to achieve process improvement include Six Sigma, Business Process Reengineering (BPR), and Lean Management.

-These alternate methods for process improvement are distinct from BPM, but all share the same basic goal: exert more control over business processes in order to increase their efficiency and effectiveness.
+These alternate methods for process improvement are distinct from BPM, but all share the same basic goal: to exert more control over business processes in order to increase their efficiency and effectiveness.

 “Digital transformation” refers to the use of technology to modernize, modify, or improve existing business processes, or to create processes that are entirely new.
 Digital transformation is similar to BPM in that both strategies aim to improve processes.
 However, they differ in the degree to which each relies on technology to accomplish this goal.